 Under the Electronic Transactions Ordinance (Cap.
-553), a Certification Authority may apply to the Government Chief Information Officer ("GCIO") to become a Recognized Certification Authority.
+553), a Certification Authority may apply to the Commissioner for Digital Policy ("CDP") to become a Recognized Certification Authority.

 The recognition status is intended to give consumers confidence in using digital certificates issued by a Recognized Certification Authority, thus promoting the wider use of electronic transactions in the community.
 Recognition shall only be granted to those Certification Authorities that have achieved a standard acceptable to the Government of the Hong Kong Special Administrative Region (HKSAR).